Net Zero Emission Mining

 Net Zero Emission Mining in Western Australia

-Ambitious efforts are required by all signatories to the Paris Agreement to achieve their commitments.
-Western Australia supplies the minerals used for wind and solar energy generation; electric vehicles; and battery storage which will enable the international community to achieve the Paris 2015 goals of net-zero emissions by 2050.
+Western Australia supplies the minerals used for wind and solar energy generation; electric vehicles; and battery storage which will enable the international community to achieve the Paris Agreement goals of net zero emissions by 2050.

-Striving for net zero emissions will require the industry, government and communities to transform how energy is generated and used.
+Innovation is needed for our mining sector to capture this opportunity, develop new ways of working and transform how energy is generated and used.
 The lead time to new technology development and installation means preparations need to start now.